-ii) Personal Support Plans (PSP) are in place for students unable to conform to level 'i' and this involves interventions, adaptions to timetables and curriculum, other external agency involvement, college places, and alike iii) Students and staff have school wide systems which are in place to ensure good behaviour with imposed sanctions for classrooms and learning and around the wider school / academy campus.
-These include detentions,, removal from normal learning to reflect on behaviours (known as 'parking'), internal exclusions and fixed-term exclusions iv) Students with the most significant behaviour profiles are referred to external alternative provision, namely Horizons Academy, for placements of varying duration dependent on need.
+Students and staff have school wide systems which are in place to ensure good behaviour with imposed sanctions for classrooms and learning and around the wider school/ academy campus.
+These include detentions,, removal from normal learning to reflect on behaviours (known as 'parking'), internal suspensions and fixed-term suspensions.
+The school may also arrange a 'Managed Move' trial placement to another school once other options have been exhausted.

+Students with the most significant behaviour profiles are referred to external alternative provision, namely Horizons Academy, for placements of varying duration dependent on need.